-Nicholas Nahloos was treated by physiotherapist, Jaclyn Allwood.
+Auburn operating theatre’s first orthopaedics knee patient, Nicholas Nahloos, treated by physiotherapist, Jaclyn Allwood.

-“Having Type 1 (T1) diabetes, you’ve got to be so careful with what you are eating, every day, you’re constantly reading food labels to look at sugar content, carb content, you name it.” - Corporate Communications Policy and Strategic Planning manager Nikki Woloszuk
+“Having Type 1 (T1) diabetes, you’ve got to be so careful with what you are eating everyday, you’re constantly reading food labels to look at sugar content, carb content.” - WSLHD corporate communications policy and strategic planning manager Nikki Woloszuk

-Working in corporate communications at the Western Sydney Local Health District, Nikki puts her skills as a Policy and Strategic Planning Manager to use in her own life.
-Nikki require daily injections of insulin and regular blood glucose readings.
-She now has an online blog which is a go-to for those with diabetes, looking for some tasty options.
+Nikki requires daily injections of insulin and regular blood glucose readings.
+She now has an online blog which is a go-to for those with diabetes looking for some tasty options.

 Theatre staff at Auburn Hospital prepare for a knee replacement surgery.
-The surgeons wear suits similar to ‘astronauts’ which grab the attention of other nursing staff within the surgical ward.
+The surgeons wear suits similar to astronauts which grab the attention of other nursing staff within the Blacktown Hospital surgical ward.

-Surgeon Dr Bu Balalla manoeuvres the tools with grace, his hands move in a hypnotic pace to find the best angles for the procedure.
+Surgeon Dr Bu Balalla manoeuvres the tools with grace.
 Like an artist, he sculpts bones with precision.
 The patient’s knee is repaired.